 I trained at the Minster Centre in London, from where I qualified with an MA and Advanced Diploma in Integrative Psychotherapy & Counselling and a Diploma in Integrative Counselling.
-Further training has led to an Advanced Diploma in Embodied Relational Therapy.
+Further training has led to an Advanced Diploma in Embodied Relational Therapy and a Diploma in Ecotherapy.
 I am also a trained practitioner of AIT (Advanced Integrative Therapy), a gentle but effective way of working with the originating causes of current difficulties and promoting recovery and a feeling of well-being, using the body's energy system.

 My integrative training means that I can adapt my way of working to suit each client's unique needs, which may change as we work together.
 I am interested in how our experiences from the past shape our present, in terms of relationships, self-image and self-beliefs.
 I work empathically with my clients, with an awareness of both what has happened and what is happening in the here-and-now.
 I pay attention to what is happening between us as well as what you are experiencing with your breath and body, and may use mindfulness exercises to help you to stay in the present.